-- (a) At all major river races where Racesafe is in use, competitors must not exceed 60 mph.
+- (a) At all major river races where electronic timing is in use, competitors must not exceed 60 mph.
 Any competitors exceeding this speed will receive a penalty which will be automatically generated according to the formula set out at Annexure A (Formula).
-For the avoidance of doubt, once the penalty is calculated using the Formula, it will be added by the Racesafe system onto the stage time to produce the final result. - (b) At series days, point scores and grand prix events, competitors must not exceed 60mph.
-Penalty for exceeding up to 0.1 MPH is 30 seconds, exceeding up to 0.2MPH is 1 minute.
-Exceeding up to and over 0.3 MPH is Disqualification.
+For the avoidance of doubt, once the penalty is calculated using the Formula, it will be added by the electronic timing system on conclusion of the race to produce the final result. - (b) At series days, point scores and grand prix events, competitors must not exceed 60mph.
+Penalty for exceeding up to 0.1 MPH is 30 seconds, exceeding up to 0.2 MPH is 1 minute.
+Exceeding up to and over 0.3 MPH is

+Disqualification.
 Competitors can only have a maximum of two over speeds and are disqualified on the third over speed.
-Competitors must purchase a Garmin EDGE 205 or 305 GPS.
+Competitors must purchase a Garmin GPS 73H.
 This GPS tracks speed, distance and maps the course for the judges' review and analysis at the end of the event.
 Only SRA approved GPS speed-readings will be recognised.
-Race safe is to be used when available and as directed by SRA. - (c) It will be the responsibility of the crew to fit the GPS in a position where it is going to track correctly.
+Official Electronic timing is to be used when available and as directed by SRA.

+- (c) It will be the responsibility of the crew to fit the GPS in a position where it is going to track correctly.
 The crew will present their GPS to the Officials before racing fully charged and cleared of all history ready to use.
 Only GPSs checked and cleared before racing will be accepted. - (d) It will be the responsibility of the crew to start the GPS timer before leaving the bank and stop the GPS timer after the race is completed.
 Where there are two legs to a race it will be the responsibility of the crew to stop and restart the GPS on the second leg.
 All speed restricted Competitors must present their GPS regardless if they finish or not within 30 mins of completion of their race.
-For those broken down, GPS presentation is to be as soon as practical.

-- (e) Any Competitors GPS that do not give readings with a complete map/track upon return will be disqualified. - (f) No GPS activated speed control is to be used. - (i) Appeals or protests will not be permitted on GPS readings. - (ii) No systems allowed to override driver throttle control, throttle stops must not be able to be adjusted whilst underway. - (iii) The Driver is the only person to have any physical control over the throttle. - (iv) The Driver is the only crewmember to be able to read any GPS in the boat.
-The Observer must keep their full attention on the Skier/Skiers. - (g) All boats must meet full SRA safety scrutineering. - (h) Skis and rope lengths are unrestricted, except for social. - (i) In any event entered, all boats must tow at least 1 restricted membership Skier.
+For those broken down, GPS presentation is to be as soon as practical. - (e) Any Competitors GPS that do not give readings with a complete map/track upon return will be disqualified. - (f) No GPS activated speed control is to be used, other than specified in Section 8.12 (I) Speed Limiters - (i) Appeals or protests will not be permitted on GPS readings. - (ii) No systems allowed to override driver throttle control, throttle stops must not be able to be adjusted whilst underway. - (iii) The Driver is the only person to have any physical control over the throttle. - (g) All boats must meet full SRA safety scrutineering. - (h) Skis and rope lengths are unrestricted, except for social. - (i) In any event entered, all boats must tow at least 1 restricted membership Skier.
 Restricted Skier is defined as: Any person who has not held a full Skier's membership during the last 5 years.
-But in exceptional circumstances an application may be made to the SRA Board for exemption. - (j) Restricted Skiers may ski in 60mph and Marathon classes. - (k) Any boat Driver found to be exceeding 65mph twice or 70mph once in one season shall no longer be eligible to compete in 60mph class for a period of 12 calendar months. - (I) All GPS's must have version 3.2 of the Garmin Software and version 2.9 of the GPS Software. - (m) Teleflex steering: up to 175 HP single system may be fitted, over 175 HP dual system must be fitted.
+But in exceptional circumstances an application may be made to the SRA Board for exemption. - (j) Restricted Skiers, Drivers and Observers may compete in 60mph and Marathon classes. - (k) Any Team found to be exceeding 65 mph once in any 60 mph category will be disqualified from that event.
+Any Driver exceeding 65 mph twice in one season shall be disqualified from competing in any 60 mph category for a period of 12 calendar months.